 This is a story of two teachers Jack and Jill.
-In Jack's younger years he decided to spend more money and put off saving.
-At age 37 he thought of his family and future, he then saved every year until he retired at 70.
-In contrast, Jill saved when she began working, and after 15 years she stopped and never saved again.
-Jill saved 15 years and Jack saved 33... who do you think had more at retirement?
+Jack delayed saving for his retirement until he was 37.
+He thought of his family and future, he began saving every year until he retired at 70.
+In contrast, Jill began contributing to her retirement when she began teaching, after 15 years she stopped and never saved again until she retired at 70.
+In total, Jill saved 15 years and Jack saved 33... who do you think had more at retirement?

 *This chart is to demonstrate the effects of compound interest.
 This is not a prediction of any individuals investment performance.